Elevatorisbest/Lyridan/README.md

 ## What is it?
-Lyridan is an experimental program that I created, originally to have a way of syllabizing and romanizing Japanese lyrics for my Rocksmith charts.
+Lyridan is an experimental program that syllabizes and romanizes/transliterates .lrc lyric files.

-It ended up evolving into a humble program that also lets you create roughly aligned and syllabized Rocksmith Vocal .XML arrangements ready to be imported into the chart and game from a .ttml file (acquired from eg. Apple Music).
+It also lets you generate roughly aligned and syllabized Rocksmith Vocal .XML arrangement files ready to be imported into a chart and game from a .ttml file (acquired from ex.
+Apple Music).

 ## Features